PublicScrutiny/psuk-parliament/README.md

   text: 'Equality Act 2010 (Amendment) Bill\n\nEXPLANATORY NOTES\n Explanatory notes to the Bill, prepared by the [Name to be replaced], are published separately as ...\n EUROPEAN CONVENTION ON HUMAN RIGHTS\n [Name to be replaced] has made the following statement under section 19(1)(a) of the Human Rights Act 1998 ...' }
 ````

-### Get full information for all Bills before Parliament
+### Get all the information about all Bills

 It's possible to fetch information about all Bills in full in a single command.

-This can take 60 seconds or more to complete as it involves parsing hundreds of pages (although this is done in parallel).
+This can take 60 seconds or more to complete as it involves parsing hundreds of pages (although this is done in parallel is can still be slow as some Bills are made up of as many as 200 pages).

 ``` javascript
 var parliament = require('psuk-parliament');